-1. Team: 4-6 students that are currently enrolled on a full time basis in an ASC member school.
+- 1. Team: 4-6 students that are currently enrolled on a full time basis in an ASC member school.
+A school may have a team compete in one or more categories.
+Any single category will have not less than four teams and not more than ten teams.
 Each competing student must have been registered previous to the event.
 Substituting student members on the day of the event is strictly prohibited.

-2. Coach: A designated faculty member or advisor that is the responsible person for the transportation, lodging, and meal logistics of a team during the competition and the point of contact, between the school and the Competition Coordinator in the case of emergency.

-3. Competition Coordinator: Responsible for overall competition logistics, addressing questions and concerns about the competition, schedule, and rules with the participating teams, faculty, and Judging Companies.

-4. Judging Company (Judges): Responsible for the presentation of the competition RFP within their discipline.
-Judges provide direction and guidance to the teams during the competition and act as point of contact on matters related to the RFP problem with the teams.

-5. Start of the Competition: The competition starts when teams are excused from the first day's opening ceremonies and enter the RFP Kick-Off Meetings with the Judges.
-Michael Emmer, Ph.D.
-Revised 10/4/2018
+See also the competition pre-qualification form. - 2.
+Coach: A designated faculty member or advisor that is the responsible person for the transportation, lodging, and meal logistics of a team during the competition and the point of contact, between the school and the Competition Coordinator in the case of emergency. - 3.
+Competition Coordinator: Responsible for overall competition logistics, addressing questions and concerns about the competition, schedule, and rules with the participating teams, faculty, and Judging Companies.
+In absence of this position being filled, the Region 1 officers will address these duties and create the schedule of presentations as a committee. - 4.
+Judging Company (Judges): Responsible for the presentation of the competition RFP/IFB within their discipline.
+Judges provide direction and guidance to the teams during the competition and act as point of contact on matters related to the RFP/IFB problem with the teams. - 5.
+Start of the Competition: The competition starts when teams are excused from the first day's opening ceremonies and enter the RFP/IFB Kick-Off Meetings with the Judges. - 6.
+Deliverables: All deliverables will be in electronic format as the Judges may direct.
+The region will make accessible to Judges mechanism(s) to print deliverables at their own time and expense.

-C. Team Conduct, Rules, & Responsibilities
+D. Team Conduct, Rules, & Responsibilities